Special circumstances debt waivers 107-05120030

 14 |

 Create a Fast Note + Read more ...
-Use Fast Note to refer the case to the relevant Debt Team.
+Use relevant Fast Note to refer the case to the relevant Debt Team.
 See the Resources page in Debt ownership for referral details.
 Include relevant details for staff to consider, such as:

 See minimum DOC standards for debt waivers and Online Document Recording (ODR).
 Refer all other debts which meet the criteria for debt waiver to the relevant business area.
 Procedure ends here. |